un-ts/eslint-plugin-import-x/.changeset/spicy-mangos-pull.md

 "eslint-plugin-import-x": patch
 ---

-Docs: fix a few typos
+Docs: fix a few typos here and there